Demonstration of tilt sensing using a homodyne quadrature interferometric translational sensor: Author contributions

 \section{Author contributions}

 K.N. and K.M. carried out the experiment.
 K.N. conceived the original idea.
 K.M. and K.I. developed the theoretical formalism, and performed the analytic calculations.
 K.I. supervised the project.
 All authors discussed the results and contributed to the final manuscript.
-K.N. and K.M. contribute equally the presented work.
+K.N. and K.M. contributed equally to the present work.